zkat/cacache-rs/README.md

 cacache = { version = "*", default-features = false, features = ["tokio-runtime"] }
 ```

-Experimental support for tracking existing files through symlinks is provided
+Experimental support for symlinking to existing files is provided via the
-via the "link" feature.
+"link_to" feature.

 ## Contributing